wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-introduction-delivering-virtual-events-using-microsoft-teams-microsoft-365/includes/make-events-accessible-inclusive.md

 Next focus on the actual invite you send to people, normally via email.
 Keep the above in mind but also avoid using images only to convey information.
 If you do use any images in digital media, these should all have alternative text.

 You can also begin to capture any accessibility accommodations that your potential attendees need.
-In your invites ask people if they have any needs.
+In your invites or registration form, ask attendees if they have any needs.
 Also include any information about sensory experiences like loud music or flashing lights.
 If you are using Microsoft Outlook, you can run the accessibility checker on your final email.

 > [!TIP]
 > To run the accessibility checker in Microsoft Outlook, in the ribbon bar select **Review**, then select **Check Accessibility**.
 > :::image type="content" source="../media/outlook-accessibility-checker.png" alt-text="A screenshot of the Microsoft Outlook Accessibility Checker.":::

 Inclusivity isn't just about the people attending your invite.
 During the planning phase, try to look to bring in as wide a range of presenters and speakers as you can.
-Consolidate the presenter diversity in your event team, so that you can capture diverse perspectives there too.
+Consolidate the presenter diversity in your event team, so that you can capture diverse perspectives there, too.

 Now that you've promoted your event and sent out invites, how are people going to register for the event?
 The platform you use for registration is a great place to capture accommodations.
 Consider asking if people need any of these:

 - Captioned videos and live captioning of presentations
-- Sign Language interpretation, ask if American Sign Language (ASL) or Universal Sign Language (USL) is proffered
+- Sign Language interpretation, ask if American Sign Language (ASL) or Universal Sign Language (USL) is preferred
 - Other language interpretations
 - Provide presentation materials before the event
 - Large print or braille versions of handouts

 Plan enough time for all your presenters, moderators, and producers to train on the tools they'll be using before the actual event.
 As you'll have a diverse event team, all your training materials need to be accessible.
-The training should also help presenters think about how their presentations can be made more accessible.
-For example, calling out important items on screen.
+The training should also help presenters think about how their presentations can be made more accessible, such as calling out important items on screen.
 All this training should culminate in one or more dress rehearsals.
-Each rehearsal allows the presenters to become comfortable with the tools.
-The producers to work out any technical issues, and the moderators refine the interactive experience they'd like for your attendees.
+Each rehearsal allows the presenters to become comfortable with the tools, the producers to work out any technical issues, and the moderators to refine the interactive experience they'd like for your attendees.

 > [!IMPORTANT]
-> Giving everyone enough time to prepare and rehearse will help your event reduce the chance of issues, enable you to polish the content and it's delivery, and keep your event teams morale high and relaxed for success.
+> Giving everyone enough time to prepare and rehearse will help your event reduce the chance of issues, enable you to polish the content and its delivery, and keep your event teams morale high and relaxed for success.

 ## Presentation accessibility

-Presentations are at the heart of any event, in-person or virtual.
-So slide content and design needs to consider all these components.
+Presentations are at the heart of any event, in-person or virtual, so slide content and design needs to consider all these components.

 ### Contrast

 :::row:::

     :::column:::
         <div align="center">